Michel-p16/PDS-Project/docs/source/evaluation_multi.rst

 ================================
 A **dashboard** was created to visualize individual model predictions:

+At first it generates a random question out of the provided datasets and determine if its a single or multi select question.
+After that, the user can input his answer manually.
+By clicking 'predict' it uses the trained models from 'DistilBERT' and 'RoBERTa' to predict the labels of the answer text.
+Based on the outputs, a heatmap gets automatically generated for each model and shows the probabilities for every potential label from the dataset.
+We used this approach to gain more insights on the models decison making process.

 .. image:: _static/dashboard1.png
    :alt: Dashboard example 1
    :align: center
    :width: 80%

+The first example shows the question 'How many people work at your company?', which is a single select question, with the following answer 'In our company working three people at the moment.'.
+For that answer DistilBERT predicted the label '1-10', which is right, and RoBERTa predicted '11-50' in that case the wrong answer.
+The following heatmap for DistilBERT shows, that the model mainly ranged between two labels, but the right one got the better score.
+Meanwhile RoBERTa had some more issues, since the heatmap shows that several more labels were on the short list and the wrong label got chosen in the end.
+Based on this example you can see the difficulties from models to translate numerical values in letter values.

 .. image:: _static/dashboard2.png